Bachelor Degrees Overview

 • Maintain a minimum cumulative college-level grade point average (GPA) of 2.00 or higher

-• Thirty (30) credits/units minimum must be completed at Clark College to meet Academic Residency
+• Complete a minimum of thirty (30) credits/units minimum at Clark College to meet the Academic Residency requirement

 General Degree Credit/Unit Restrictions

-• Academic Credit for Prior Learning: No more than forty-five (45) credits/units of can be applied to the Associate of Arts, Associate in Science Tracks 1 & 2, and Bachelor of Applied Science Degrees.
-This includes any combination of credits/units earned through Advanced Placement (AP), International Baccalaureate (IB), Cambridge International (CI), course challenges, or industry certifications.
+• Academic Credit for Prior Learning (ACPL): No more than forty-five (45) credits/units of ACPL can be applied to the Associate in Arts, Associate in Science Tracks 1 & 2, Bachelor of Applied Science, and Bachelor of Science degrees.
+This includes any combination of credits/units earned through test credit (Advanced Placement, International Baccalaureate, Cambridge International), course challenges, or certification crosswalks.

 • Course Challenge: Students may use credits/units earned from successful course challenges toward their degree or certificate, and the credits/units will apply towards academic residency requirements.